XRPLF/xrpl-dev-portal/content/references/rippled-api/validator-list.md

 # Validator List Method

 The validator list method is a special API endpoint for fetching the latest version of a current trusted validator list a `rippled` server is using.
 This often represents the exact list of validators a server trusts.
+[New in: rippled 1.5.0][]

 Like the [Peer Crawler](peer-crawler.html), the validator list method is available by default on a non-privileged basis through the [Peer Protocol](peer-protocol.html) port, which is also used for `rippled` servers' peer-to-peer communications.